diSimplex/documentArchive/design/sprints/sprint-003-engine-semantics.md

 * **diStructure modification instructions** Our collection of diStructure modification instructions will, again, come from the maps which underly the diStructure's functorial structure maps.
+GP/GP2 has an associated graph editing graphical user interface.
+Higher-order diStructures can by definition (of our human limitations) not have any such graphical user interface.
+This means that modifications must take place using a textual interface, essentially providing ordered lists of diSimplicies which are interpreted as higher order simplicies.
+In our context, any concept of "order" will require 1-diSimplicial structures.

 Our ultimate goal to be able to interpret diStructures as either a "data" structure, **or** as "program" description depending upon the